epogrebnyak/credit-risk-replication/README.md

 - a firm defaults when net asset price is negative ("structural" model, Merton)
 - we just count observed defaults among similar groups of firms ("reduced" model)

+Expected loss absorbed by reserves and unexpected loss by economic capital.

 #### Textbooks

-- Bluhm, C., L. Overbeck, and C. Wagner (2010).
-Introduction to Credit Risk Modeling (2nd ed.).
-Boca Raton, FL: Chapman & Hall / CRC.
+- Bluhm, Overbeck, and Wagner (2010).
+Introduction to Credit Risk Modeling.

 #### Papers and reviews